-Spanish I (novice low) Online H40210LS1/H40210LS2 Grade level 9-12.
-One semester each.
-Prerequisite: None.
+Spanish I Online (novice low) H40210L Grade level 9-12.
+Two semesters.

 This is an online course.
 Students begin to learn to communicate orally and in written form.
 They learn to understand and produce simple expressions and are introduced to the cultures of Spanish speaking countries.
 The emphasis is placed on vocabulary development and simple grammar.
 Throughout the course students apply language skills to real-life communication.
 Students in this course learn to exchange information in simple terms.
 The main goal for this course is for students to progress towards a novice level ability in using Spanish in school and the community.